,

 Rinnai on-demand water heaterTankless water heater for on-demand water heating

-On-demand hot water heaters: Things to consider
+On-demand hot water heaters: Considerations and benefits

 How on-demand hot water heaters work